sultanadeel/Team-project---The-Bitcoin/README.md

 ## RoadMap for future Enhancements:
+* Can analyze the "What if" scenarios for situational awareness.
 * Can explore the NVT ratio(Bitcoin's PE ratio), which is Network Value to Transactions Ratio.
 In traditional stock markets, PE ratio has been a long standing tool for valuing companies, where high ratio indicates that company has high growth.
 NVT is the bitcoin equivalent for PE(Price-earnings)ratio.
 For bitcoin, we have price per token but for earnings sake, we can consider the money flowing through its market as earnings.
 We have a chart from the website **woobull.com** that displays Network Value and Transaction value for Bitcoin and indicates that idea to use money flowing through bitcoin network as network valuation in the ratio is valid.

 ![image15](https://user-images.githubusercontent.com/32077698/33459979-053b2496-d5e1-11e7-87ca-2fc2bde1be66.png)